PrivSec-dev/privsec.dev/content/posts/linux/Slightly Improving Mailcow Security.md

 add_header Cross-Origin-Resource-Policy same-origin;
 ```

-If you do not use Gravatar with SOGo, you can also set COEP to require-corp:
+If you do not use Gravatar with SOGo, you can also set COEP to require-corp since image embedding will not be used either:

 ```
 add_header Cross-Origin-Embedder-Policy require-corp;